-- Reset the actuator to a higher position before starting a test. - Make sure the control stops aren't set too close restricting stroke
+- Reset the actuator to a higher position before starting a test. - Make sure the control stops aren't set too close restricting stroke - Verify the servo actuator was homed properly after power-up

 Actuator will not initialize

 - Check to see if the servo motor is disabled.
 If so press the Enable button on the control panel - See that the controller DB9 and DB26 cables are securely attached to both the controller and servo drive.